ellysh/video-game-bots/ClickerBots/output-device-capture.md

 Also you can use the models itself as the search targets.
 But the algorithm of `FFBestSpot` function makes wrong decisions very often in this case.
 This happens because the models are affected by shadows, light effects and also they can rotate.
 Wide variation of pixel colors is a consequent of all these effects.

-This is the [`FFBestSpot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindAu3/FFBestSpot.au3) script that searches the green text on the screen and shows message box with text's coordinates:
+This is the [`FFBestSpot.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/FastFindAu3/FFBestSpot.au3) script that searches the green text on the screen and shows message with text's coordinates:
 ```AutoIt
 #include "FastFind.au3"